tessel/this-week-in-tessel/reboot_article.md

 ---
 # WORK IN PROGRESS START

+The meat of this article should go over interesting bits of implementing the 3 features above.

+    - The button.
+This is where it started.
+Started easy but two chips makes tessel tricky to reset
+    - The javascript.
+I didnt really do this but still overcomes a problem.
+Used as cheat code for the cli.
+    - The cli.
+Need to reset via usb *AND* wifi.

+Start with button.
 ### Such a simple button for such a simple task
 2 chips on tessel
 diagram - https://docs.google.com/drawings/d/124Qrry4MCywzKJq1mQSo8Xwk_S58YT4IG4OHf_2oUWM/pub?w=960&h=720